Chart Color Schemes

 Population growth drivers in Goulburn are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Goulburn's population is approximately 26,264 as of November 2025.
-This figure represents an increase of 1,699 people (6.9%) since the 2021 Census, which reported a population of 24,565.
-The change is inferred from the estimated resident population of 25,308 in June 2024 and an additional 764 validated new addresses since the Census date.
+Goulburn's population, as per AreaSearch's analysis, was approximately 26,264 by November 2025.
+This figure represents a growth of 1,699 people (6.9%) since the 2021 Census, which recorded a population of 24,565.
+The increase is inferred from ABS's estimated resident population of 25,308 in June 2024 and an additional 764 validated new addresses post-Census.
 This results in a density ratio of 405 persons per square kilometer.
-Goulburn's growth rate exceeded that of its SA4 region (5.1%) and the non-metro area, indicating it as a growth leader.
-Overseas migration contributed approximately 87.6% of overall population gains during recent periods.
+Goulburn's growth rate exceeded the SA4 region (5.1%) and non-metro areas, indicating it as a growth leader.
+Overseas migration contributed approximately 87.6% to recent population gains.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Demographic trends project an above median population growth for Australian non-metropolitan areas, with Goulburn expected to increase by 5,661 persons to 2041, recording a gain of 17.9% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For unsupported areas, NSW State Government's SA2 level projections (released in 2022, based on 2021) are applied.
+Growth rates by age group from these aggregations are used for years 2032 to 2041.
+Demographic trends project an above median population growth for Australian non-metropolitan areas.
+By 2041, the area is expected to increase by 5,661 persons, reflecting a total gain of 17.9% over the 17 years.

 Frequently Asked Questions - Population